shiva-kumar-biru/aws_cloud/topics/03_EC2/ec2.md

 Amazon EC2 (Elastic Compute Cloud) is a versatile cloud computing service that allows users to launch virtual servers, known as instances, to run applications and store data.
 With a wide range of instance types, such as general-purpose, compute-optimized, memory-optimized, and accelerated computing instances, users can tailor their resources to suit specific workload requirements.
 EC2 also offers extensive customization options, including various operating systems, storage options, networking configurations, and the ability to run user data scripts for automated instance setup.
 Overall, EC2 provides scalability, cost-effectiveness, reliability, and security, making it a popular choice for deploying and managing applications in the cloud.

-## Link to how to create an EC2 Instance
+## Link how to create an EC2 Instance

 [EC2 Instance]()